Bridge to the Faculty Postdoctoral Fellowship

 Located in the heart of one of the most vibrant cities in the United States, UIC is a comprehensive urban public research (R1) university with a diverse student body and a strong tradition of support for difference and equality.
 Part of the University of Illinois land grant higher education system, UIC is among the nation’s top five most diverse campuses; it is designated as a Minority Serving Institution (MSI), an Asian American Native American Pacific Islander Serving Institution (AANAPISI), and a Hispanic Serving Institution (HSI).
 UIC’s undergraduate population is currently 26.4% Hispanic, 23.1% Asian American and Native American Pacific Islander, 7.9% Black, 35.8% White, 9.3% International, and 4.3% other/unknown.
 53% of UIC’s students are low income, and 36% are Pell eligible.

 Successful candidates must be committed to working with diverse student and community populations.
-Postdoctoral research associates will teach one class each year (these may include both undergraduate and graduate students), and participate in program activities.
-The fellowship is designed to encourage scholarly publications.
+Postdoctoral research associates will teach one class each year (these may include both undergraduate and graduate students) and participate in program activities.
+The fellowship is designed to encourage peer-reviewed scholarly publications.

 This is a full-time position and includes a competitive salary and benefits package.